LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 ## Installation ##

-1.1 Download the latest version ready for production utilisation here : [tranquil-peak-hexo-theme-v1.0.0-production] (https://github.com/LouisBarranqueiro/tranquil-peak-hexo-theme/releases/download/v1.0.0/tranquil-peak-hexo-theme-v1.0.0-production.zip) or choose an other version here : [all releases](https://github.com/LouisBarranqueiro/tranquil-peak-hexo-theme/releases)
+1. Download the latest version built and ready for production here : [tranquil-peak-hexo-theme-v1.0.0-production] (https://github.com/LouisBarranqueiro/tranquil-peak-hexo-theme/releases/download/v1.0.0/tranquil-peak-hexo-theme-v1.0.0-production.zip) or choose an other version here : [all releases](https://github.com/LouisBarranqueiro/tranquil-peak-hexo-theme/releases)
 2. Rename the folder in ```tranquil-peak``` and place it in ```themes``` folder of your Hexo blog